HiuSumJaimeYue/Tech-Blog/README.md

 The technologies we used in this project is Node.js, Express.js, Handlebars.js, MySql, Sequelize and Heroku.

-Below are the links to the deployed application ,this repository and the second repository that I created and used as starter code.
+Below are the links to the deployed application ,this repository and the repository that I created and used as starter code.
 Screenshots are shown in the Usage Section.

 Deployed application: https://tech-blog-hiusumjaimeyue.herokuapp.com/
 GitHub repository: https://github.com/HiuSumJaimeYue/Tech-Blog